 Being married to an addict in recovery can be a challenge.
-If you’re like most spouses, you may not be sure how to handle the situation or provide the help your loved one needs.
+Like most spouses, you may not know how to handle the situation or provide the help your loved one needs.

 In this article, we’re sharing a few things you need to know if you’re married to an addict in recovery.